bentferrari/MADQN-Continuum-Robot/README.md

 # Continuum-Robot
-Continuum Robot by reinforcement method.
+A cable-driven continuum robot by reinforcement method.
 A multiagent DQN is created here.
+Custion environment is based on openAI gym.